EF1874/memos-api-mcp/README.md

 4. `add_feedback`
    - Submit user feedback to the MemOS system.
+   - Note: Feedback is applied asynchronously — `add_feedback` returns immediately (often with a `task_id`), and the effect may take a short time to appear.
    - Parameters:
      - `user_id`: The user identifier associated with the feedback.
      - `conversation_id`: Unique identifier of the conversation associated with the feedback.